Mobile Suit Gundam: Hathaway: Pre-release

 The original novel's author, Yoshiyuki Tomino, expressed that the themes of the novel remained relevant 30 years later and was delighted that the production team decided to adapt it into a trilogy of films.
 After the announcement at an online event in March 2020 that the lead role of Hathaway Noa would be voiced by Kensho Ono instead of Nozomu Sasaki, fans of the Gundam series sparked heated discussions online, with both supportive and opposing opinions.
 Sasaki himself shared complex feelings about the recasting on Twitter, further fueling the debate.
 Ono, who took over the role, commented at the production completion event that the film portrays mobile suit battles from a unique perspective, evoking the terror of such conflicts in a realistic world.
-Fans who watched the trailer expressed excitement, describing the cockpit scenes as "cool", voicing high anticipation, and noting similarities to Megumi Hayashibara's voice for Quess in previous works.
+Fans who watched the trailer expressed excitement, describing the cockpit scenes as "cool", voicing high anticipation, and noting similarities to Megumi Hayashibara's voice for Gigi in previous works.
 Additional reactions included comments like "really looking forward to it" and "it sounds like Megumi Hayashibara's voice".
 Forbes writer Ollie Barder, after viewing the trailer, noted that Yasuhiro Moriki's complex mechanical designs posed significant challenges for animation, but the trailer's visuals were impressive, reflecting the director's ambition.
 Junichi Suwabe, who viewed the full film before its release, praised it highly.
 On April 18, 2021, the production team released the first 15 minutes and 53 seconds of the film on their official YouTube channel, generating significant buzz with over 1,000 comments in half a day.
 Reviews praised the film's high-quality visuals, detailed animation, and the inclusion of mobile suits from previous works.
 Some critiques contrasted the film with Mobile Suit Gundam Unicorn, expressing dissatisfaction with the latter.
 Others noted that Hathaway's hallucination of Quess's voice reinforced the film's status as a direct sequel to Char's Counterattack.
 At a media promotional event on April 27, 2021, Gundam fan and actor Mitsuhiro Oikawa praised the film, particularly its realistic CG-rendered street battle scenes.
 Toru Furuya, who reprised his role as Amuro Ray, also commended the detailed backgrounds and the sense of scale in the mobile suit depictions.